The Agent and Non-Agent User Guide for the CRM Smart Dialer Follow

 Now, onto the good stuff!

-🙏 As a rule of thumb, if you see very few or no agents signed in and available, and calls in the queue, then it is suggested to change your dialer status to “Available” to help your teammates.
+👍 As a rule of thumb, if you see very few or no agents signed in and available, and calls are in the queue, then it is suggested to change your dialer status to “Available” to help your teammates.

 These six buttons are as follows from left to right:

 - Call – press this button to make the phone call.
-We don’t believe in robo dialing.
-The Smart Dialer will present the calls for you, but a human being is needed to start dialing.
+We don’t believe in robo-dialing.
+The Smart Dialer will present the calls for you, but a person is needed to start dialing.

-- Add a Note – press this button to add a note on the client’s record.
-This is a time saver if you would like to leave a note or add something important that you heard during the call.
+- Add a Note – press this button to add a note to the lead/client’s record.
+This is a time saver if you would like to notate something important that you heard during the call.

-- Transfer Call – press this button during a live call to place the caller on hold and transfer the call to another available agent or use the keypad to dial a number.
-There are two types of call transfers available, warm transfer and blind transfer.
-The warm transfer allows the agent to explain who is on the line to the person that is receiving the call, while the caller remains on hold.
+- Transfer Call – press this button during a live call to transfer the call.
+You will have the option to transfer the call to another available agent or use the keypad to dial a number.
+There are two types of call transfers available: warm transfer and blind transfer.
+A warm transfer allows the agent to explain who is on the line to the person that is receiving the call.
 A blind transfer is a call dump where you are just transferring the caller with no explanation to the recipient.
-In order to connect the intake/case with that person, you will need to press the “Join Call” button.
-Once connected, you have the option to leave the conference which will keep the intake/case on the phone with the transferred speaker.

-- Warm Transfers of Calls - this new and improved feature will now make it easier for your agents to create conference calls during warm transfers and to do an unlimited number of warm transfer attempts to connect a call.
-For example, if agent 1 tries to do a warm transfer to recipient 1, and they do not answer then now, then agent 1 can try another recipient, rinse and repeat as many times as needed, or even try to connect to the same recipient multiple times.
-However, after the call has been transferred to a different agent then no more forwarding is available since the conference call loop has been closed.
+- Warm Transfers of Calls - this new and improved feature will now make it easier for your agents to create conference calls and to do an unlimited number of warm transfer attempts to connect a call.
+For example, if agent 1 tries to do a warm transfer to recipient 1 but they do not answer, agent 1 can then try transferring another recipient, rinse and repeat as many times as needed, or even try to connect to the same recipient multiple times.
+However, after the call has been transferred to a different agent, no more forwarding is available since the conference call loop has been closed.

-- An example of the Smart Dialer during a live call is displayed below.
+An example of the Smart Dialer during a live call is displayed in the following image.

-If you are finished with a call and would like to disconnect it, then press the red “End Call” button.
+If you are finished with a call and would like to disconnect it, press the “End Call” button.
 This will hang up on the caller and end the call.

-When an inbound call is received on any Smart Dialer-enabled Law Ruler tracking number, the incoming call will ring to the next available agent that is on the Dialer Status of Available.
+When an inbound call comes in on any softphone-enabled CRM tracking number, the incoming call will ring to the first agent whose dialer status was set to "Available".
 This is called a First-In-First-Out (FIFO) queue.
 First in, first out.
-You will hear a ringing sound coming from your computer headset when an inbound call is ringing.
+You will hear a ringing sound coming from your audio headset when an inbound call is ringing.
 Make sure that you answer it!

 If you are not able to answer the call, then press the red “Decline” button, but be aware that declining a call is usually bad for business and is a logged call action that management can see.

-If one agent misses a call request, then if there are more agents available, then the call will be automatically routed to the next available agent in the queue, if there is another agent available.
-However, if there are not any available agents in the queue, then the call will forward to the forwarding number, such as a call center for overflow, that is saved within the tracking number settings.
+If one agent misses a call request, then the call will be automatically routed to the next agent in the queue, if there is another agent available.
+However, if there are not any available agents in the queue, then the call will forward to the forwarding number that is saved within the tracking number's settings.

-- Custom Phone Numbers by Case Type - You can set 1 or more phone numbers for each Case Type in the Law Ruler Smart Dialer.
+- Custom Phone Numbers by Case Type - You can set 1 or more phone numbers for each case type in the CRM Smart Dialer.
 This provides several benefits including:

-- creating numbers for each Case Type, and
+- Assigning numbers for each Case Type, and

-- diversifying your outbound dialing numbers which lower the chances that the wireless phone carriers could put spam traps on your firm's phone numbers.
-Based on new industrywide phone carrier intel; doing a large volume of calls from one number could make your firm more prone to be flagged.
+- Diversifying your outbound dialing numbers which lowers the chances that the wireless phone carriers could put spam traps on your firm's phone numbers.
+Based on new industrywide phone carrier intel, doing a large volume of calls from one number could make your firm more prone to be flagged.
 Diversifying your outbound dialer numbers is a good mitigation tactic.

-❓ Missing caller?
-If an agent needs to make an outbound call to someone that is not in the system, then a new intake/contact needs to be created first.
-Click the “New Intake” option from the main navigation menu on the left-side blue menu.
+❓ Missing Caller?
+If an agent needs to make an outbound call to someone that is not in the system, then a new intake/contact will need to be created first.
+Click the “New Intake” option from the main navigation menu on the left-hand side of the screen.

-Law Ruler offers call queues to create outbound call requests via automation.
-If an intake/case meets an automation’s criteria, Law Ruler will queue up an outbound call for that contact.
+The CRM offers call queues to create outbound call requests via automation.
+If a lead/case meets an automation’s criteria, the system will queue up an outbound call for that contact.
 These calls will be added to the outbound call queue.

-If the queued call is not taken, the dialer will automatically put the dialer status on “Busy” and log that you missed the call.
-This call will get added back to the call queue for the next agent who is available to take it.
+If the queued call is not taken, the dialer will automatically put your status on “Busy” and log that you missed the call.
+The call will get added back to the outbound call queue for the next agent who is available to take it.

-When a queued or inbound call from an intake/case comes into the dialer, there is an option to recycle the call.
-To recycle a call, press the red “Recycle” button.
+When a queued outbound call from a lead/case comes into the dialer, there is an option to recycle the call.
+To recycle a call, press the “Recycle” button.

 Recycling the call simply means that you are not available to take the call.
-Once you press the recycle button, the calls get added back to the dialer queue for the next available agent.
-Your agent status as well will be automatically be put on busy.
+Once you press the recycle button, the calls get added back to the outbound dialer queue for the next available agent.
+Your agent status as well will automatically be put on "Busy".

 What If I Can't Find My Dialer?

-For agents, if you close the dialer, the dialer window will automatically open anytime you access a new page in Law Ruler.
+For agents, if you close the dialer, the dialer window will automatically open anytime you refresh or access a new page in the CRM.
 This is to make sure that you never miss a call.
 If you are having a hard time finding your dialer window, check to make sure there are no other CRM windows open and running in the background.
 You should have a window open for the main CRM portal and a separate smaller window open for the dialer.

-🤗 Thank you very much for choosing Law Ruler!
+🤗 Thank you very much for choosing CRM!